rowbypierre/python_100_days_code/day025_us_states_game/README.md

 ## 📘 Description
 This is a fun Python quiz game that challenges you to name all 50 U.S. states.
 Each time you guess a state correctly, its name appears on the map at the correct location.
+Entering "Exit" will generate a study.csv file listing the missing states, saved in the project's main directory.

 !["Map of United States and attempts at naming each stae"](./gamplay.png)
 ---